ssg-hub/NLP-project-Radix/README.md

 </div>

 # NLP-project-Radix
-Radix offered a usecase, for which we extract relevant data from CVs using NLP.
+Radix offered a usecase, for which we extract relevant data from resumes using NLP.
-Further down the road, these data can be used to match the right CVs with job offers.
+Further down the road, these data can be used to match the right resumes with job offers.

 ## Table of contents
 [Description](#Description)